shephajona/tawacollegealumni/content/homepage/about-me.md

 ##### AGM

-Date for 2024 to be confirmed.
-If you'd like to join the committee, please reach out!
+Date for 2024 is the 7th of July, 1pm in the Tawa College Staffroom.
+If you&rsquo;d like to join the committee, please reach out!